kenvb/badusblab/README.md

 ### This one also makes you include your devkey and userkey
 new-pastebin5.ps1

-## Executing some lol-script to for demo purposes
+## Executing some joke-script for demo purposes
 from-pastebin.ps1

 ## Some dummy files so the scripts from the new-pastebinX.ps1 files have some data to return